Crewed Sailing Journey- September 2019

 The islands situated in the Saronic Gulf southwest of Athens are among the most beautiful and interesting of all the Greek islands.They are favorites close to one another, usually within a two or three hours sail.
 Long stretches of sandy beaches, fragrant pine forest, and rocky capes against a backdrop of brilliant sunshine and crystal blue water provide an infinite variety of scenic beauty.The cultures and people are as varied as the settings, luring visitors with pottery, sponges, pistachios, and almond cakes, which are available at shops and restaurants along the narrow, winding streets of the island towns

 Athens International Airport: El.
-Venizelos Airport is approximately 40 minutes from Alimos where the base marina is located.
+Venizelos Airport is the closest airport to the marina.

 Please ensure your passport is valid for the period of travel and for six months after you return.
 Your passport name must match the name on the flight ticket otherwise you may not be able to travel and insurance may be invalid.